wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
+= 3.0.0.1=
+* Fix for fatal error if you downloaded v3.0 before 8:30am CST on Feb 1st, 2010
+* Fix for Google Bookmarks image not displaying correctly

 = 3.0 =
 * New Sprite Image is generated when you save options (If you have PHP5 or above with PHPGD, & don't have custom mods feature on)
 * Also reduced the size of the images with Smush It